 Each semester, courses appropriate for the women's studies minor are listed in the course schedule.
 Since courses are offered on a rotating basis, students are advised to consult with women's studies faculty and directors to assist them with course selection and proper completion of requirements.

 Students may count 3 credits of internship (494) or independent study (499) toward the minor.
-Arrangements for these projects must be made with individual Women's Studies faculty.
+Arrangements for these projects must be made with individual women's and gender studies faculty.

 Courses in Women's Studies (WOMS)